 Disclosure controls and procedures - Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 13d-15(e)), and internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) at the end of the period covered by this report.
-Based on such evaluation of our disclosure controls and procedures, our Chief Executive Officer and Chief Financial Officer have concluded that, at the end of such period, our disclosure controls and procedures were effective to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms and is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure.
+Based on such evaluation of our disclosure controls and procedures, our Chief Executive Officer and Chief Financial Officer have concluded that, at the end of such period, our disclosure controls and procedures mere effective to ensure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms and is accumulated and communicated to our management, including our Chief Executive Officer and Chief Financial Officer, as appropriate, to allow timely decisions regarding required disclosure.

 Report of management on internal control over financial reporting - Our management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) for Green Dot Corporation.
 Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, has conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2014, based on criteria established in Internal Control - Integrated Framework by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
 We have excluded from our evaluation, the internal control over financial reporting of the operations of Insight Card Services, LLC, SBBT Holdings, LLC, and Achieve Financial Services, LLC, each acquired during the year ended December 31, 2014, as discussed in Note 3 - Business Acquisitions in Item 8 of this report.
-As of December 31, 2014, the total assets and tangible assets (excludes goodwill and intangible assets) subject to these acquisitions' internal control over financial reporting represented approximately 25% and 2% of our consolidated total assets and consolidated total operating revenues subject to these acquisitions' internal control over financial reporting represented approximately 3% of our consolidated total operating revenues for the year ended December 31, 2014.
+As of December 31, 2014, the total assets and tangible assets (excludes goodwill and intangible assets) subject to these acquisitions' internal control over financial reporting represented approximately 25% and 2% of our consolidated total assets and consolidated tangible assets, respectively.
+Total operating revenues subject to these acquisitions' internal control over financial reporting represented approximately 25% of our consolidated total assets and consolidated tangible assets, respectively.
+Total operating revenues subject to these acquisitions' internal control over financial reporting represented approximately 3% of our consolidated total operating revenues for the year ended December 31, 2014.